ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/list.md

 ## ListExtend and ListExtendStrict {#listextend}

 Sequentially join lists (concatenation of lists).
 The arguments can be lists, optional lists, and `NULL`.
-The types of list elements must be compatible in the case of `ListExtend` and strictly match in the case of `ListExtendStrict`.
+The types of list items must be compatible in the case of `ListExtend` and strictly match in the case of `ListExtendStrict`.
 If at least one of the lists is optional, then the result is also optional.
 If at least one argument is `NULL`, then the result type is `NULL`.

-**Examples:**
+**Examples**
 {% if feature_column_container_type %}

 ```yql